Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.26 React Conditional Rendering with the Ternary Operator & AND Operator/README.md

 This is equivalent to rendering `null` in the false case of a ternary operator.

 This technique is widely used in React codebases for concise conditional rendering.

+## Summary

+- You can use functions with if-else statements for conditional rendering but it can be verbose.
+- The ternary operator allows inline conditional rendering with a concise syntax.
+- The AND operator (`&&`) can render components only when a condition is true, rendering nothing otherwise.
+- Extracting reusable components like `Login` and `Input` promotes cleaner code and single responsibility.

+In the next lesson, you will apply these concepts and practice using the ternary and AND operators in React.

+## Key Takeaways

+- React conditional rendering can be achieved using functions, ternary operators, or the AND operator.
+- The ternary operator allows inline conditional expressions with a concise syntax: `condition ? exprIfTrue : exprIfFalse`.
+- The AND operator (`&&`) can be used to render components only when a condition is true, rendering nothing otherwise.
+- Extracting reusable components like `Login` and `Input` promotes single responsibility and cleaner code structure.